 WHALE WATCHING IN MAUI

-Looking for warmer temperatures this winter?
+Looking for higher temperatures this winter?
 Make like the humpback whale and head to Maui.
 Every year between December and May, the island’s most beloved visitors flock to its warm waters to calve and nurse their young.
-Four Seasons Resort Maui at Wailea is perfectly positioned to catch a glimpse of these majestic creatures in action – whether aboard a kayak, an outrigger or a helicopter.
+Four Seasons Resort Maui at Wailea is perfectly positioned to catch a glimpse of these majestic creatures in action – whether from a kayak, an outrigger or a helicopter.
 Sometimes there’s even a sighting from the Resort’s Serenity Pool.

 “Maui is fabulous any time of year, but the winter months are absolutely magical,” Chef Concierge Sam Wilhelm says.
 “Witnessing whale behaviours up close is truly transformative.”
 For an enhanced whale-watching experience, Wilhelm recommends a boat tour with fine-art photographers and brothers Dan and John Cesere – part of the Keiki Kohala research team, dedicated to preserving Maui’s waters as a whale sanctuary.
 You’ll return to shore with lifelong memories and expertly captured images to show for it.

 And while you can’t actually swim with the giant whales, you may be able to hear them during a special in-ocean massage offered by the Resort’s Spa.
-The Wai Vari water treatment therapy is performed by specialized massage therapists in the tropical waters; at the height of the season, guests are likely to hear the whales singing during the session, a magical (and utterly relaxing) moment you won’t soon forget.
+The Wai Vari water treatment therapy is performed by specialized massage therapists in the tropical waters; at the height of the season, guests are likely to hear the whales singing during the session, a wondrous (and utterly relaxing) moment you won’t soon forget.